Pain Management

 What Medications Are Prescribed

 Below is a list of common pain medications that may be prescribed pre- and post-operatively.
 They are not meant to be exhaustive.
-Dr. LoSasso and the Pain Management Team at Valley Hospital will discuss the best options for you and come up with the best plan.
+Dr. LoSasso and the Pain Management Team at Valley Hospital will discuss the best options for you and develop the best plan.

-• a pain management medication, will be started 1-2 nights prior to the day of surgery.
-This blocks the nerve conduction of pain.
+• GABAPENTIN - a pain management medication, will be started 1-2 nights before the day of surgery.
+This blocks the conduction of pain signals.

-• a long-acting bupivacaine, will be injected along the nerves of ribs 2-8 to provide a nerve block for 3-4 days.
-This medication will naturally absorb within the body and gradually wear off allowing for patients to remain comfortable, while participating in all the necessary movements required prior to discharge.
+• EXPAREL- a long-acting bupivacaine, will be injected along the nerves of ribs 2-8 to provide a nerve block for 3-4 days.
+This medication will naturally be absorbed into the body and gradually wear off, allowing patients to remain comfortable while participating in all necessary movements required before discharge.

-• addresses muscle spasms that commonly occur within the neck, shoulder blades, back and ribs.
+• VALIUM- addresses muscle spasms that commonly occur within the neck, shoulder blades, back, and ribs.
 This medication also addresses patient anxiety during recovery so they can participate in physical therapy and their breathing exercises.

-• Tylenol is a pain medication that works best if used as the first signs of pain occur.
+• ACETAMINOPHEN - (Tylenol) is a pain medication that works best when used at the first signs of pain.
 If you wait until the symptoms have worsened, the medication may not work as well.
-Tylenol should be alternated with Ibuprofen for better relief.
+Acetaminophen should be alternated with Ibuprofen for better relief.

-• Advil.
-Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
-It works by reducing hormones that cause inflammation and pain in the body.
+• IBUPROFEN - (Motrin, Advil) is a nonsteroidal anti-inflammatory drug (NSAID).
+It works by reducing hormones that cause inflammation and pain.
 Ibuprofen should be alternated with Acetaminophen for better relief.

 Medication Assistance